 Food is one of the biggest contributors to climate change and biodiversity loss: one-third of the world’s greenhouse gas emissions result from food and agriculture.
 What we eat, therefore, lies at the heart of trying to tackle climate change, reducing water stress, pollution, restoring lands back to forests or grasslands, and protecting the world’s wildlife.
 Meat has the biggest carbon footprint and in Hong Kong, meat consumption per capita is one of the highest in the world – as much as 664 g per day.

-As part of the summit, the students are planning to hold a competition.
-The competition aims to elevate the conversation about sustainability of school food and to bust some common myths that are obstacles to sustainable school food becoming more widespread and popular such as – “sustainable food is too expensive”, “most students don’t like/won’t eat sustainable food”, and “sustainable food isn’t possible at scale in Hong Kong.”
+School food needs to be part of the solution, but it hasn’t got much attention until now.
+The purpose of the sustainable school food summit was to elevate the conversation about sustainability of school food and to bust some common myths that are obstacles to sustainable school food becoming more widespread and popular such as – “sustainable food is too expensive”, “most students don’t like/won’t eat sustainable food”, and “sustainable food isn’t possible at scale in Hong Kong.”

 Among the attending schools were American School Hong Kong, Discovery College, ECF Saint Too Canaan College, French International School, and Sir Ellis Kadoorie Secondary School.
 The focus was on generating tangible long-term impact and strategies to catalyse change in schools through a series of talks, workshops and discussions.
 The topics included the EAT Lancet planetary health diet, sustainable seafood, plastic packaging, and food waste.